From Chris Wayan's journal, 1993/4/18 and 5/18

 Stand up to slander!
 Don't shrug it off like a good hippie!
-But what specifically?
-No one at the party was bad-mouthing me.
+But what slander?
+No one at that party bad-mouthed me.
 They were nice.
 Inner critics, maybe?
 I was nervous, it's true.
 But then I always am, at parties.
 Nothing new there.

 What's this dream warning of?
 I don't get it.

 I get a notice there's a registered package at my local post office.
 It returns all the dream-comics I submitted to Jill Gregory's dream-library.
 Rejected!
 I feel hurt and rather surprised.

 There's an accompanying letter.
 After reading it I'm no longer surprised.
 Now, I'm shocked.
 It says:

 We are writing this letter with regards to your recent involvement with the Bay Area Dreamworkers Group.
 We want you to know that we are strongly offended by your suggestion that the Bay Area Dreamworker's Group is falsely advertising free services and then charging for them.
 We are equally offended by your contention that our $10 yearly membership fee is a profiteering scheme.
 We have difficulty understanding why anyone would consider that amount of money to be worth the trouble.
 We are puzzled how anyone could belive that such a small membership fee would still leave a profit after the expenses of running a group, sponsoring events, and doing mailings.